 When I design a kitchen, the first thing that I like to do is start with a plain sheet of graphing paper and a measuring tape.
 (Yep, I am still a little old school).
 Later on, I will transfer my plans into my software designing program.
 However, if you don’t have designing software, don’t worry.
 You really don’t need it to design a good plan.

 In fact, I did everything by hand for my own kitchen, made copies, and used those copies for my contractors.
 As long as you are careful to label everything, hand sketching works just fine.
 But, designing software is good for creating visuals.
-If you are planning to order your cabinets online, you can check out this free online design tool from RTA.*

 So, to begin a design, you need to first measure and sketch out the floor layout.
 If the kitchen is large, I key out 6″ for every graphing square.
 If the kitchen is small, I key out 4″ for every square – or 3 squares for each foot.
 This allows me to be as accurate as possible in my designs.